ubidefeo/Time/Readme.txt

   year(t);          // the year for the given time t

+Depending on location, week begins either on Sunday or Monday.
+The following function allows defining an offset.
+If such offset is 0 week starts on Monday, otherwise Sunday (weekday() will return 2 on Monday) weekdayOffset(uint8_t o);

 Functions for managing the timer services are:
 setTime(t);             // set the system time to the give time t setTime(hr,min,sec,day,mnth,yr); // alternative to above, yr is 2 or 4 digit yr (2010 or 10 sets year to 2010)